Choosing a PR Agency

 A good PR company will:

-How much to pay a PR company
+How Much to Pay a PR company

 All PR companies want you to sign a retainer, and most will want you to sign a contract that gives them three months’ notice if you cancel.
 I used to try and get out of retainers, but if you are using the PR company every month it is not worth trying to pay on a project basis.
 And if you aren’t using them every month then you shouldn’t be using them at all.